Piotr-Drozdz/Science-Python-Originpro-scripts/README.md

 - `Linear-background-substract/` – subtracts linear background from spectra based on first and last points of each column
 - `OPO-decoder/` – decodes legacy measurement data directly in Origin (using originpro) and outputs an Origin worksheet
 - `Data-for-Waterfall-log/` – scales successive spectra from an Origin worksheet for clear visualization in a waterfall plot (using logarithmic multiplication)
+- `Cycle-Denoiser/` – removes outliers (e. g. the so called "muons") and produces averaged, cleaned spectra, including energy-normalized spectra (`Energy⁻⁶`) for ruby calibration.
+The spectra should be measured in cycles.

 ## Notes